buddypress/buddypress/docs/user/getting-started/activate-buddypress.md

 ## Prerequisites

-- Confirm compatibility of your server with the **minimum requirements specified by BuddyPress**.
 Please ensure your WordPress installation is current and compatible with the BuddyPress plugin.
 A good way to quickly find this information is to check the [plugin's official page](https://wordpress.org/plugins/buddypress/) on the WordPress Plugin Directory and look for the required **WordPress Version** as well as the required **PHP Version**.
 These informations are also available at the top of the [readme.txt](https://plugins.trac.wordpress.org/browser/buddypress/trunk/readme.txt) file that is include in the plugin's package.

 ## Automated Installation Procedure